bushmanov/R_Classification_Machine_Learning/Project_Paper.md

   - `run-analysis.R` -- code to reproduce results presented in this document
   - `Project_Paper.Rmd` -- `.Rmd` source of this document
   - `Project_Paper.md`, `Project_Paper.html` -- compiled versions of this document
-2. http://sbushmanov.github.io/machine_learning is the address for `gh-page` of this document

 ## Data credit